 Changes at the Top at Steve Vick International

-Steve Vick International was set up in 1981 wenn Steve Vick, a Chartered Engineer who had worked for Scottish Gas, saw a gap in the market for supplying innovative sealant products to be used in the newly introduced pipe renovation techniques being adopted ? techniques such as Live Gas Mains Insertion.
+Steve Vick International was set up in 1981 quando Steve Vick, a Chartered Engineer who had worked for Scottish Gas, saw a gap in the market for supplying innovative sealant products to be used in the newly introduced pipe renovation techniques being adopted ? techniques such as Live Gas Mains Insertion.

 ?When British Gas brought the idea of live inserting gas mains from the United States,? explains Steve, ?there were practical problems with sealing the annular space between the new PE pipe and the old cast iron main.
 I saw the opportunity and set up on my own initially supplying expanding resin foam sealants.?

 In 1984 the company was granted a license by British Gas to market the Live Gas Mains Insertion technique worldwide and development continued on more and more products connected with ?no-dig’ gas pipe renewal.
 Many of the techniques introduced by the company, such as FOAMBAG? ? a method of sealing off disused mains ? have become industry standard procedures.